CallMeRyu/SuperiorSurvivors_Revisited/README.md

 Update 14 Experimental - Upload 7 (Current)
 - More work towards NPCs tasks when they're the companion role (To following the main player) so they don't run away

 - More work into making the NPCs to enforce walking

+- PVP Setting is now in the options Menu

+- "Follower Global Range" added to options menu.
+So you can choose the extra layer of how close you want your NPCs to be.
+(Please read its description)

+- Changed more conditions to where if NPCs should run/walk.
+(Mainly checks for if they're too close to the main player, then enforces walk)

+- MUCH cleaner options menu.
+Much more easier to read.
+This was needed for YEARS.

+- NPCs checks if they are a companion, and then checks if they and the mainplayer are both inside or outside.
+If outside, if they go beyond 9 blocks, they return. inside is 5

+- NPCs should no longer flee when there's alot of zeds, if they are your companion

+-
+______

+Nerd Info
+- Added more "IsnotTask" functions
+- NPC_MovementManagement Updated to check for '	if (distance > minrange + 0.1) ' so they shouldn't move around as they're fighting WHEN using melee.
+- settings.lua changed to where two of the settings are now in the INGAME settings
+- Cleaned the look of AiManager lua file to be a little more readable. (*This is going to take along time to complete, but I gotta start somewhere*)
+- Lots of the Task files that normally involve running now have "NPC_EnforceWalkNearMainPlayer" To further hopefully prevent NPCs from running into the player, tripping them both.

+- Follow Task
+* Was
+* if (distance > (GFollowDistance+self.FollowDistanceOffset+5)) or (self.FollowChar:getVehicle() ~= self.parent:Get():getVehicle()) then
+* Is Now
+* if (distance > (GFollowDistance+self.FollowDistanceOffset+Option_FollowDistance)) or (self.FollowChar:getVehicle() ~= self.parent:Get():getVehicle()) then